Duluth, MN 55812

 1. Every client who attends the RFP Clinic will sign a Release for Clinical Education Purposes at the time of the first visit.
 This release expires 10 years from the date of signature.
 Individuals who are not willing to sign this release may not be seen for services in this clinic.
 Clients may contact the clinical supervisor or the Clinic Director for more information or questions about this policy.

-2. All Protected Health Information (PHI) for all clients who attend RFP Clinic will be secured by faculty, staff, and students in the Department of Communication Disorders.
+2. All private health information for all clients who attend RFP Clinic will be secured by faculty, staff, and students in the Department of Communication Disorders.

-3. Assign and use a clinical code to prevent unauthorized access to PHI.
+3. Assign and use a clinical code to prevent unauthorized access toprivate health information.

-5. If a HIPAA clinical guideline is violated, notify your supervisor and the Director of the RFP Clinic immediately.
-Our Department will work together with the client and the University Privacy and Security office to remediate any breach as efficiently as possible.
+5. If a privacy is violated, notify the clinic instructor and the director of the RFP Clinic.
+The CSD Department will work together with the client and the university to remediate any breach as efficiently as possible.